4dn-dcic/docker-4dn-hic/README.md

 ## Tool wrappers

 Tool wrappers follow naming conventions `run-xx.sh`.
 These wrappers are copied to the docker image at built time and may be used as a single step in a workflow.

+### run-list.sh
+Default command for this docker image.
+It lists the run commands available.

 ### run-bwa-mem.sh
 Alignment module for Hi-C data, based on bwa-mem.